M.S. in Management

 Offered through the Embry-Riddle College of Business, the Master of Science in Management (MSM) degree program provides you with a greater focus on the theory and practice of management than a traditional MBA.
 Whether you are interested in promoting into management, transitioning from the military or already have a management position, this program will introduce you to cutting-edge concepts at play in today's global marketplace.

 This program is taught by faculty who will challenge you to become a better thinker.
 You will learn how to analyze problems and research and implement solutions.
 The MSM then culminates in a Capstone project that will give you the hands-on experience to grow within your current role, as well as reach your future goals.
-As part of the course requirements for the MSM, candidates choose from general management open electives or one of five areas of specialization, tailored to your background and interests:
+As part of the course requirements for the MSM, candidates choose from general management open electives or one of three areas of specialization, tailored to your background and interests:

 - Human Resources Management